UCREL/pymusas/CONTRIBUTING.md

 The only part of the website that is automatically generated are the API pages, this is done through the: `make create-api-docs` command.
 These API pages are stored in the [./docs/docs/api folder](./docs/docs/api)

 The pages that can be added too are the documentation pages of which these should be something like a guide or usage example page to help the user's better understand and get started using the code base.
-These can be written using markdown with or without React components (for more details on how to write a documentation [page](https://docusaurus.io/docs/create-doc), more [advance guide](https://docusaurus.io/docs/markdown-features)).
+These can be written using markdown with or without React components (for more details on how to write a documentation [page](https://docusaurus.io/docs/create-doc), a link to a more [advance guide](https://docusaurus.io/docs/markdown-features)).
 The documentation pages should be stored in the [./docs/docs/documentation folder](./docs/docs/documentation).

 ### Commands